-First, run one container alone to measure the stand-alone performance of the command.
+First, run one container alone to measure the stand-alone performance of the command with cpus=1.

-Next, prepare to run the command in both commands in parllel.
+Next, prepare to run the command in both containers in parallel.
 This requires submitting commands to both containers as close as possible in time so their execution overlaps as much as possible.
+YOU WILL NEED TO PRESS ENTER FOR THE COMMAND IN EACH CONTAINER AT ALMOST THE SAME TIME.
+PREPARE FIRST.

-QUESTION 7 CPU Isolation: What is the performance difference when running the command standalone vs. running two instances at the same time when CPU allocation has been set to 1?
-For simplicity, report the performance difference for container A. To describe your difference calculation, provide the runtime in seconds observed when running container A standalone, and running container A concurrently at the same time as container B.
+QUESTION 7 CPU Isolation: What is the performance difference when running the command standalone vs. running two instances at the same time in separate containers when CPUs have been set to 1?
+For simplicity, report:

+1. the runtime of container A standalone

+2. the runtime of container A and container B in parallel